gvwilson/thirdbit/fiction/iffy/index.md

 ## Chapter 3

 It was four days to Rothera across the Weddell Sea.
-Once upon a time their route would have taken them over a solid sheet of ice.
+Once upon a time their route would have been a solid sheet of ice.
-During the Melt they would have had to thread their way between cakes and bergs, but those days were long gone too.
+During the Melt they would have had to thread their way through cakes and bergs, but those days were long gone too.
 There was nothing between them and their destination except floating plastic, the inevitable gulls, and the waves.

-In no time at all Halley had fallen below the horizon.
+Halley quickly fell below the horizon.
-After motoring for an hour under thin, high clouds, Uncle Jack ordered the *Guinevere* to raise her sails.
+After motoring for an hour under high, thin clouds, Uncle Jack ordered the *Guinevere* to raise her sails.
 The ship's tiny core obediently ran mis-matched gossamer sheets up her twin Y-masts.
 Waves a meter high made the *Guinevere* rock from side to side in a rhythm that Iffy knew as well as she knew her own heartbeat.

-"Best stay outta his way," Aunt Naggie advised when her foster daughter clambered down into the galley to get tea.
+"Best stay outta the way," Aunt Naggie advised when her foster daughter clambered down into the galley to get tea.
 "He ain't used t' havin' folk on board, but I 'spect he'll settle in."
 It sounded more like a prayer than a prediction,